MoE at WGH

 Several consultants in the department have responsibilities for different trainees.
 These are:

-• Dr Kathryn Anderson & Dr Liz Keane – training contacts for GPSTs
+Dr Sam Blackley & Dr Liz Keane – training contacts for GPSTs

 Our department

 Medicine for the Elderly / Stroke Unit at the Western General Hospital provides inpatient and outpatient services for the elderly population of North Edinburgh.
-We have 194 medicine of the elderly inpatient beds and they are split between the Royal Victoria Building and the Anne Ferguson building.
+We have around 184 medicine of the elderly inpatient beds and they are split between the Royal Victoria Building, the Anne Ferguson building, and boarding patients.

 We look after a mix of acute and rehabilitation patients in all of our wards, with wards dedicated to acute stroke services and orthogeriatric rehabilitation.
 Our Mobile MoE Team (MMOET) also covers MoE patients on other wards across the hospital, and we run liaison services supporting many other departments, including surgery (POPs) and front door frailty post-take rounds in the Medical Assessment Unit.